 How much time does your team spend manually keying in data and printing and filing documentation?
 When you use accounting automation, advanced OCR capture tools can be used to automatically read your documentation, and email bots can patrol email accounts searching for emails and attachments to file away in the system.

 Do you find yourself having to enter the same data into more than one system, sometimes resulting in inaccuracies or out-of-date numbers?
 With ERP system integration, you’re able to push data from new documents into your existing accounting software, ensuring that your records are always consistent and up to date.

 DocuPhase is able to integrate with your existing software, whether it’s a mainstream accounting system or homegrown.
-To date, we’ve integrated with Microsoft GP, NAV, SL, Outlook, Intuit QuickBooks, Oracle, Sage, SAP, NetSuite, and Salesforce, and the list continues to grow.
+To date, we’ve integrated with Acumatica, Microsoft GP, NAV, SL, NetSuite, and Salesforce, and the list continues to grow.

 Other Accounting Automation Tools